Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > > If added to the base writing style above, these combined would look like:
 > >
 > > `[ WritingStyle: sesquipedalian& creative& gay& furry ]`

+These may be better suited under the `Tags` category, but that is inconclusive so far.
+Feel free to try under both.

 I previously recommended this style, which may still be useful to some: